 The use of CMS hybrids originating from cytoplast fusion is forbidden in vegetable growing.
-As at 1st January 2022 the following is applicable for growing potatoes: starting from 2 ha total cultivation area within one year, a share of 10 % of the potato cultivation area shall be cultivated with varieties being above-average robust and resistant to leaf blight (Phytophthora infestans), corresponding to the BIOLAND variety list.
+Starting from 2 ha total cultivation area within one year, a share of 10 % of the potato cultivation area shall be cultivated with varieties being above-average robust and resistant to leaf blight (Phytophthora infestans), corresponding to the BIOLAND variety list.
 Except from this are farmers growing early potatoes, cultivating max. up to 0,5 ha maturity group 3 and 4 and otherwise only varieties of maturity group 1 and 2.